erulabs/skinnyjs/README.md

     modules.export = (skinny) ->
       # some code here
+      return { someObject: true }

-Files loaded from the 'models' directory are further modified with features connecting them to a MongoDB database, while files loaded from the 'controllers' directory are targeted by 'config/routes.js'.
+Objects loaded from files in the 'models' directory are further modified with features connecting them to a MongoDB database, while objects loaded from the 'controllers' directory are targeted by 'config/routes.js'.
 Even that file isn't required, infact, you can easily delete that directory setup and modify your layout in app/server.js.

 As for the client side, I'm not sure I plan on adding anything but the simple socket.io setup by default.
 Angular is there along with bootstrap because that's what I end up using for every project :P Skinny is going to stay lean and I'd like that it not lose sight of front-end designers or learners who don't want a ton of prepackaged nonsense.
 If you think you have ultra lightweight ways of making the front-end js kickass, please share! :D